No.5 Gauff loses one game in Rome opener

 "With the coaching change, it's tough.
 I think I was dealing with making that adjustment.
 Especially during this part of the season, which is important to me, I felt a little bit of pressure.
 Now I feel like having that match, I feel like I'm just ready to build myself back up into what I know I can be."

-Up next: Gauff will face 27th seed Marie Bouzkova for a spot in the Round of 16.
+Gauff will face 27th seed Marie Bouzkova next for a spot in the Round of 16.
 Bouzkova rallied from 4-0 down to Caty McNally to win 10 consecutive games before closing out a 6-4, 6-3 win.

+"She played Jess [Pegula] last week," Gauff said.
+"Even though she lost, she had a good match against her.
+I am just going to be ready.
+I feel like it's going to be a dogfight, for sure."